K-Ilyas/chat-app-godot4/README.md

+## Chat ( Server ~ client )

+A chat client server is a networked application that allows multiple users to communicate with each other in real time.
+In Godot, one way to implement a chat client server is to use the high-level multiplayer API and the remote procedure call (RPC) mechanism.
+RPCs are functions that can be called from one peer to another over the network, using annotations such as @rpc or @master.
+For a chat client server, we can use RPCs to send and receive messages between the clients and the server.
+The server can act as the authority that validates and broadcasts the messages, while the clients can display the messages on their user interface.
+To make the chat more interactive, we can also use RPCs to send information about the clients' status, such as their name, avatar, or typing activity.

 ## Clock and synchronization

 Godot has a Time singleton that offers methods for working with time1.
 The ISO 8601 standard describes the numerical representation of date and time in order to avoid confusion.